ognevny/billion_loops/rust-no-core/README.md

 To work with any integer, `Copy` and `Sized` traits are rquired.
 To implement `Add` trait `impl Copy for i32 {}` line is required, otherwise compilation fails with ICE. `PartialEq` is used for `n != 1_000_000_000` so the only required method is `ne`.
 For each trait `#[lang_item]` is used so compiler knows, that these are the same traits as from libcore.
+I don't know why but some machines require `Receiver` item.

 #### Start function